nicolas-bolle/horsin-around/README.md

 # 🐴 Horsin around
 ***Minecraft horse breeding management: scoring high on multiple objectives in a stochastic game***

+See main.py for the Flask app this repo runs, and the functions it calls for the core processing.

 There are a lot of possible horses in Minecraft:
 ![image](https://github.com/user-attachments/assets/f8ba401a-155a-4ffb-ae82-a4619248d5ed)